By now, you’ve probably seen the recent General Motors’ Super Bowl spot featuring Will Ferrell. (If not, go watch—we’ll wait.)

-What percentage of cars in Norway are electric?
+How many cars in Norway are electric?

-Well, globally, the transport sector relies almost entirely on fossil fuels and, consequently, accounts for about one-quarter of all energy-related carbon dioxide emissions.
+Globally, the transport sector relies almost entirely on fossil fuels and, consequently, accounts for about one-quarter of all energy-related carbon dioxide emissions.
 The sector’s GHG output has been trending upward, too, with emissions more than doubling since 1970—and around 80 percent of this increase is coming from road vehicles.